Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: Abstract

 \section{Abstract}

-Introduced nearly a century ago, Whittaker-Henderson smoothing is still widely used by actuaries for constructing one-dimensional and two-dimensional experience tables for mortality, disability and other Life Insurance risks.
-Our paper reframes this smoothing technique within a modern statistical framework and addresses six questions of practical relevance regarding its use.
+Introduced over a century ago, Whittaker-Henderson smoothing remains widely used by actuaries in constructing one-dimensional and two-dimensional experience tables for mortality, disability and other life insurance risks.
+In this paper, we reinterpret this smoothing technique within a modern statistical framework and address six practically relevant questions about its use.

-Firstly, we adopt a Bayesian view of this smoothing method to build credible intervals.
-Next, we shed light on the choice of the observation and weight vectors to which the smoothing should be applied by linking it to a maximum likelihood estimator introduced in the context of duration models.
-We then enhance the precision of the smoothing by relaxing an implicit asymptotic normal approximation on which it relies.
-Afterward, we select the smoothing parameters based on maximizing a marginal likelihood function.
-We later improve numerical performance in the presence of many observation points and consequently parameters.
-Finally, we extrapolate the results of the smoothing while preserving, through the use of constraints, consistency between estimated and predicted values.
+First, we adopt a Bayesian perspective on this method to construct credible intervals.
+Second, in the context of survival analysis, we clarify how to choose the observation and weight vectors by linking the smoothing technique to a maximum likelihood estimator.
+Third, we improve accuracy by relaxing the method's reliance on an implicit normal approximation.
+Fourth, we select the smoothing parameters by maximizing a marginal likelihood function.
+Fifth, we improve computational efficiency when dealing with numerous observation points and consequently parameters.
+Finally, we develop an extrapolation procedure that ensures consistency between estimated and predicted values through constraints.